 Several days on the school calendar are noted as early dismissal days.
-On these occasions, students in grades 5-8 will be dismissed at 12:30pm.
-Please refer to the bell schedule section at the beginning of the handbook for more information.
+On these occasions, students in grades PresK - 4 will be dismissed at 12:10 p.m.
+Please refer to the time schedule page of this handbook for more information.

-If a parent needs to have a specific early dismissal for family or health reasons, a WRITTEN REQUEST must be sent in advance to the main office.
+If a parent needs to have a specific early dismissal for family or health reasons, a WRITTEN REQUEST must be sent in advance to the teacher.
 On these occasions, students will be released to parents at the main office at the specified time.
 Under no circumstances will a student be dismissed directly from a classroom to anyone.